Healthy Homes Assessment Te Mata

 Draught Stopping Te Mata

-If a draft can be felt through gaps that are too large or holes, it requirements to be sealed.
+If a draft can be felt through gaps that are too large or holes that it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections